Skip to Main Content

 Martin, George R.R.
 (1948- )

-Tepper reportedly operates a guest ranch near Santa Fe.
-She has written more 30 novels in different genres, but is best known for her science-fiction/fantasy works such as The Gate to Women's Country.
-She has written horror under the pseudonym E.E.
+Tepper was a prolific writer and winner of the World Fantasy Award for Lifetime Achievement who lived near Santa Fe.
+She wrote poetry, essays and novels in many genres, but is best known for her feminist and eco science fiction such as The Gate to Women's Country (1988) and Beauty (1991).
+She wrote children's books under the pseudonym Sheri S. Eberhart, horror under the pseudonym E.E.
 Horlak, and mysteries as A.J.
 Orde and B.J.
 Oliphant.

 Thrillers & Action